dcastil/tailwind-merge/README.md

 ## Writing plugins

 This library supports classes of the core Tailwind library out of the box, but not classes of any plugins.
 But it's possible and hopefully easy to write third-party plugins for tailwind-merge.
-In case you want to write a plugin, I welcome you to follow these steps:
+In case you want to write a plugin, I invite you to follow these steps:

 -   Create a package called `tailwind-merge-magic-plugin` with tailwind-merge as peer dependency which exports a function `withMagic` and replace "magic" with your plugin name.
 -   This function would be ideally a `createConfig` function which takes a config object as argument and returns the modified config object.